 Deputy mayor for public safety leaving Lightfoot administration after one year

-John O’Malley, leaving after just a year on the job, is expected to be replaced by Elena Goettrich, deputy director of prosecutorial strategies for the Chicago Police Department.
+John O’Malley, leaving after just a year on the job, is expected to be replaced by Elena Gottreich, deputy director of prosecutorial strategies for the Chicago Police Department.

 For the fourth time in three years, Mayor Lori Lightfoot is changing deputy mayors for public safety in the middle of a violent crime wave.